NYPL/metadata-documentation/dc/url-structure.md

 - On <a href="https://digitalcollections.nypl.org">Digital Collections</a>, find the collection UUID either:
     - In the **Identifiers** section as the **Universal Unique Identifier (UUID)**
     - In the browser URL bar at the end of the item URL before the `?canvasIndex=`
-- In the <a href="https://metadata.nypl.org">Metadata Management System</a>, the item UUID can be found immediately below the item's title following the **uuid:** label on any tab for the item
+- In the [Metadata Management System](https://metadata.nypl.org), the item UUID can be found immediately below the item's title following the **uuid:** label on any tab for the item

 ## Capture URLs

+{: .note }
+Capture URLs use DC-generated capture sequence numbers, not capture UUIDs.
+Capture sequence numbers begin at zero and exclude captures suppressed in MMS.

 <dl>